zerob13/cwac-cam2/README.markdown

 Version
 -------
-This is version v0.5.5 of this library, which means it is coming along slowly.
+This is version v0.5.6 of this library, which means it is coming along slowly.

 Demo
 ----
 There are two demo projects.

 One is `demo/`.
-This illustrates taking pictures using the front and rear-facing cameras.
+This illustrates taking pictures or recording videos using the front and rear-facing cameras.
 More importantly, it serves as a way of collecting information about a device, particularly if you are going to [file a bug report](CONTRIBUTING.md).